ryoma-yama/lab-gantt/README.md

 ## 📝 Usage

-To display GitLab issues as Gantt charts, include the following YAML in the issue body:
+To display GitLab issues as Gantt charts, include the following YAML as frontmatter at the top of the issue body:

 | Parameter  | Type   | Required | Description                                            |
 |------------|--------|----------|--------------------------------------------------------|